AdamRaichu/vscode-zip-viewer/README.md

 The new folder's name will be `<zipFileName><zipViewer.unzippedSuffix>`.

 **(Deprecated)** ~~The extension contributes a setting `zipViewer.zipTypes`.
 If the file you chose does not end with a string in that array, the extension will give an error message.You can edit this setting in the settings editor.
 This setting is ignored if `zipViewer.picky` is set to false.~~

-#### Selective Extraction

-Next to each file name there is a checkbox.
-At the top of the editor is a button labeled `Extract Selected Files Only`.
-When you click that button, the extension will prompt you to select a Target Folder.
-The extension will then extract the selected files to that location.

 ## Usage (GNU Zip Compression)